 Who was the Emperor Nero?
-Read about one of the most controversial Roman Emperor.
+Read about one of the most controversial Roman Emperors.

 12th Feb 2016

 Considered to be one of Rome’s more infamous emperors, Nero was the last of the Julio-Claudian dynasty, and the first Roman Emperor to commit suicide.
 Generally reviled for the heinous actions attributed to him, he most famously “fiddled while Rome burned” during The Great Fire in Rome of 64AD.
 The fire, which burned for days, destroyed nearly all of Rome; some historians claimed Nero started the fire himself, others claimed he enjoyed every minute as Rome crumbled because the fire created space for his new, extravagant villa, the Domus Aurea.

 Modern historians, however, counter the accusation pinning Nero as the culprit.
 Although no primary accounts survived, a number of secondary sources did.
 While many accounts are believed to be exaggerations, Tacitus, a well respected Roman historian and Senator, states that Nero was in Antium when the fire broke out and immediately returned to Rome upon hearing the news.
 While the fire spread rapidly on that windy Roman night and the days that followed, Nero ordered food supplies, opened all gardens and public buildings for survivors, and allowed some to stay in his palaces until their homes were rebuilt.Many large residential areas were completely rebuilt at Nero’s personal expense.
 Some accounts even claim that Nero himself helped search for survivors in the smoldering rubble.